top of page

 PHILOSOPHY OF AESTHETICS

 Ethnicity, geography and national boundaries determine the languages of nations, while the visual language is inherently universal.
 The ubiquitous elements of line, shape, color, form and texture combine with the dynamics of balance, unity, tension and pattern to articulate the gamut of human experiences, on physical, emotional and spiritual levels.
 Our hearts intuitively understand imagery.
 The message of beauty resonate within us.
-The essence of Eden’s glory continues to ripple through time to arouse our passion for beauty.
-Art often embodies the glory of God.
+The essence of Eden’s glory continues to ripple through time to arouse our passion for beauties of life.
+Art often embodies this glory of God.
 After all, the first verb in the Bible is “created.”
 Yes, we are His offspring and should always nurture our innate creativity for the greater good.

 Creativity is a default function of being human.
 It separates us from all other life forms.
 Just as breathing sustains life, so creativity sustains the soul and its instinct for life - life’s perpetuation and elevation.
-We instinctively live tenaciously in the way we are uniquely gifted, always becoming more like ourselves or our God breathed aspirations.
+We instinctively live tenaciously in the way we are uniquely gifted, always becoming more like ourselves or our God-breathed aspirations.
 Creativity moves us forward and upward!
 We purposefully awake to win, to creatively defy time and grasp timelessness, while physical death remains incontestable.
-Yet, we create to transcend this carnal captivity and reach for the favorable mystery of forever.
+Yet, we create to transcend our carnal captivity and reach for the favorable mystery of forever.

 The whole of art is the art of living creatively within the moments of life.
 This makes us divinely human.
 We join with Providence to fabricate better todays with a hope of wonderful tomorrows.
 So every person is an artist.
 Having been created himself there is no escaping creativity.
-It emerges in a thousand decisions made each moment of every day, whether fully aware or merely instinctive.
+It emerges in a thousand decisions made each moment of every day, whether fully aware or merely intuitive.
 Our choices of love and attitude are the most formative colors in the creative process of becoming a masterpiece that may or may not be completed in a lifetime.

 CILLUFFO'S BACKGROUND